putyourlightson/craft-blitz/README.md

 ## Clearing Cache

-When an element is saved or deleted, any cached files for that element and its related elements will be cleared.
+When an element is saved or deleted, any cached files for that element and for all of its related elements will be cleared.
 A job is then automatically queued to refresh the cleared cache files.

-Cached files can be cleared in batch using the "Clear Blitz Cache" utility.
+Cached files can be cleared manually using the "Clear Blitz Cache" utility.

 <p><img src="docs/images/utility-1.0.0.png"></p>